-WWE Hall of Famer Harry Fujiwara, known to fans as Mr. Fuji, was devious on and off-camera, and these five stories will surely have you looking at him in a different light.
+It’s no secret; WWE Hall of Famer Harry Fujiwara, also known as Mr. Fuji, was extremely devious on and off-camera.
+And with these shocking tales of practical jokes gone too far, you’ll surely see him in a different light!

 1. Mr. Fuji and His Nonstop Ribs